Mississippi Lottery Headquarters

 What's more, proceeds will go toward the Mississippi infrastructure and educational systems:

 The lottery money spent by Mississippi residents on Mega Millions and Powerball alone could be used for public services and education in the state.

-The Lottery launched on December 1, 2019, and included only scratch-off tickets to start with.
-The sale for multi-state lottery games like Powerball and Mega Millions started on January 30, 2020.
-Cash 3 is Mississippi's first daily draw game.
+The Mississippi Lottery launched on December 1, 2019, and initially offered only scratch-off tickets.
+The sale for multi-state lottery games, such as Powerball and Mega Millions, started on January 30, 2020.
+Cash 3 is Mississippi’s first daily draw game.
 The first draw took place on September 1, 2020.

 Phone Number: (855) 946-4667